ericmoritz/smartalarm/README.md

 ### Revision History

 **Version 2.2.3.
 Released TBD**
-* Can now take camera snapshots when alarm is triggered.
+* Take camera snapshots when alarm is triggered.
+* Added optional PIN code for arming/disarming via REST API.
+* REST API is now disabled by default.
+You can enable it in the "REST API Options" menu.
 * Miscellaneous bug fixes.

 **Version 2.2.1.
 Released 2014-12-06**